ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 A lot of work went in to refining the gameplay and artwork between the releases of the 1st and 6th iterations that there probably wasn't any need for fans to be shown how the progress of this one card was shaping up.

+### DOAp &middot; EN-003 C

+Version 1.3 of the <span class="dead-link">[print and play](/print-and-play)</span> Lorraine Starter Deck featured a Lorraine, Wandering Warrior numbered "DOAp &middot; EN-003 C".

+{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/pnp-13.png" description="Lorraine, Wandering Warrior DOAp TEST CARD." max-width="400px" %}

+This has similar text to the [DEMO22 &middot; EN-002 C](#demo22--en-002-c) sample, but is not associated with the DEMO22 deck, is number 003 instead of 002, and has 17 life instead of 20.

 ### DEMO22 &middot; EN-002 C - 17 life

 When the [Grand Archive Index](https://index.gatcg.com) first launched on 24th March 2022 it included almost all of the changes seen in the [DEMO22 &middot; EN-002 C](#demo22--en-002-c) card except for the life count which was still at 17.